harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 ### Codifying reality

-I now have two main interfaces that sync with my database of record:
+I now have three main interfaces that sync with my database of record:
-- Google Contacts on the web
+- Google Contacts on the web - remote
-- my iPhone contacts app
+- my iPhone contacts app - remote

-If I edit contacts on my phone, they will go to my google contacts.
-If I edit contacts on google contacts, they will go to my phone.

-Although I am using these interfaces, the database of record is my `vdir` directory.
+- `khard` - local

+Regardless of the interface, they sync back to my `vdir` directory and are checked into git.
+This is perfect.

+I have a database of record that is versioned and backed up.
+I can see changes, and I can make granular changes.

 Even though I have all this magic cli nonsense glueing this all together, my workflow to add and edit contacts stays the same.

+I can use my phone, or google contacts, and always have an up to date version in my `vdir` directory.

+This is great!

 ## OK.
 So now what.